Indoor Air Quality

 With regards to heart and blood vessels, air pollutants are deposited in clogs in our vessels and hence increase the risk of a vessel bursting open, stroke (death of brain cells due to lack of oxygen) and heart attack (death of heart muscles due to lack of blood supply) and many more.
 Air pollution increases the risk of atherosclerosis (plague build up in arteries), hence a high blood pressure and other cardio-vascular diseases thus placing an individual into the “vulnerable” category and then the individual will be more susceptible to effects like ischemia symptoms, strokes, arrhythmias even after a short-term exposure of just few hours to few weeks (Brook, R.D. et. al. 2010).

 The harms caused by air pollutants to cardio-vascular system and lungs is heavily discussed and is a well-known topic.
-However, air pollution also has negative health effects on liver and this subject deserves much more attention than it receives.
-Liver is the organ that cleans our blood from waste products, toxins and other harmful substances.
-So it takes all the pollutants we breath in while spending our time indoors from our blood excretes what it can excrete and stores what it can not.
+However, air pollution also has negative health effects on the liver and this subject deserves much more attention than it receives.
+The liver is the organ that cleans our blood of waste products, toxins and other harmful substances.
+So it takes all the pollutants we breathe in while spending our time indoors from our blood excretes what it can excrete and stores what it cannot.
 Research has linked bad air quality to liver cancer, liver fibrosis (scaring of the liver) and cirrhosis (loss of liver cells) (Lutz, 2015).

 Effect on eyes